Skip to main content

-users on the planet, meaning that more than 90% of people who accessed the
+Last year, there were 4.28 billion mobile internet users on the planet, meaning that more than 90% of people who accessed the internet did so using a mobile device.
+But this increasingly wireless world we live in is an illusion.

 What are Submarine cables?